 1. If the Chinese writing system is not part of your cultural repertoire, this sentence is quite literally unreadable.
-You may recognize it as Chinese but is it Mandarin or Cantonese?
+You may recognize it as Chinese but is it Mandarin, Cantonese, Hokkien or Teochew?
 Recasting it in pinyin may make it more legible in the most basic sense—that is pronounceable—if you are familiar with Latinate writing systems:

 Tā juédé, duì zìjǐ zhèyàng niánjì wǔ’èrshí suì, jiéguò hūn yòu líle hūn de nánrén lái shuō, xìng xūqiú de wèntí kě suànshì jiějué dé xiāngdāng bùcuòle.